Tony Cárdenas: Elections

 In 2012, Cárdenas ran for the newly redrawn California's 29th congressional district after redistricting.
-In the June open primary, he ranked first with 64% of the vote.
+He ranked first in the June open primary with 64% of the vote.
 Independent David Hernandez, president of the San Fernando Chamber of Commerce, ranked second with 22% of the vote, qualifying for the November election.
 Richard Valdez ranked third with 14% of the vote.
 In the November general election, Cárdenas defeated Hernandez, 74%-26%.

 Tenure

 As of October 2021, Cárdenas had voted in line with Joe Biden's stated position 100% of the time.

+On November 20, 2023, it was reported that Cárdenas would not run for re-election in 2024.

 Political positions

 Abortion

 Cárdenas opposed the overturning of Roe v.
 Wade, calling it an "all out assault on autonomy".

 Big Tech

 In 2022, Cárdenas was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+Israel-Palestine

+Cardenas voted to provide Israel with support following the October 7 attacks.

 Personal life

 Chicano literature author Luis J. Rodriguez is Cárdenas's brother-in-law.

 On May 3, 2018, Cárdenas identified himself as the subject of a lawsuit filed in Los Angeles County alleging sexual abuse of a minor in 2007.
 The lawsuit alleged that a (then unnamed) local politician drugged a 16-year-old girl at the Hillcrest Country Club in Los Angeles and then sexually molested her while driving her to the emergency room after she passed out, though there has been no evidence to link him to such accusations.
 Cárdenas issued a statement in response to the charges, calling them "100%, categorically untrue".

 On July 3, 2019, Angela Chavez, the woman who made the accusations against Cárdenas, dropped the lawsuit.
 It was also noted that her father, Gus Villela, approached Richard Alarcon, who ran against Cárdenas in 2016, offering to spread negative information about Cárdenas in exchange for a job with Alarcon's congressional campaign.
 Alarcon said he declined to hire Villela and reported the meeting to the FBI.
 The case was settled as a resolution, not a settlement, with prejudice, meaning that the lawsuit cannot be refiled, vindicating Cárdenas.